vbookshelf/BasicBot-Experiments/Exp01-move-forward-in-a-straight-line/README.md

 3- Wheels that are not identical,<br>
 4- other factors

 One way to fix this is to increase or reduce the speed of each wheel separately.
 A motor's speed can be adjusted by increasing or reducing the voltage that it receives.
 PWM is a way to reduce the supply voltage without using a resistor.
 In this experiment I've used PWM in the Arduino sketch.

 ### Lessons Learned

+1- Straight line movement is a robot behaviour that needs to be tuned.
+Tuning means that you try different values until things work the way you want.

-1- Female jumper cables are unreliable.
-The connection is often loose which means that sometimes the circuit works and sometimes it doesn't.
-I've found that the same thing happens with the female connections on hobby servo motors.
-The solution is to remove the black casing and tighten the connection as show in this article:<br>
+2- Female connections on jumper cables are unreliable.
+The connection is often loose.
+This means that sometimes the circuit works and sometimes it doesn't.
+I found that the same thing happens with the female connections on hobby servo motors.
+The solution, for jumper cables, is to remove the black casing and tighten the connection as show in this article:<br>
 https://forum.pololu.com/t/how-to-keep-jumper-wires-tight/4565/2<br>
 Note that this tightening may need to be repeated each time a male connector is inserted and removed.<br>

-2- This robot needs a strong power supply.
+3- This robot needs a strong power supply.
 If the supply is too weak the LEDs may be on but the motors will not be turning.
 I found that a 6V supply is not enough.
 I used 10.8V.<br>

 <br>